 In context with the mitigation strategies it is remarkable that the introduction of only 10% of the optimal carbon tax leads to significant energy, and thus atmospheric carbon concentration, reductions (e.g. SSP3 “A rocky road”, 35% energy reduction and 26% atmospheric carbon concentration reduction compared to reference scenario in 2100).
 Thus, if high damages are expected (as in SSP3 “A rocky road”) even the introduction of a carbon tax that is far from optimal is a surprisingly effective strategy to mitigate climate change.
 However, this is under the assumption that the global carbon tax is introduced immediately and no further delays in climate change mitigation occur.
 Due to inertia in the climate system, the early reduction of GHG emissions is crucial for the long-term effectiveness of any mitigation strategy (Luderer et al., 2013), but this is a very large challenge for the global community.
 Thus, especially for scenarios with high challenges for mitigation, the reductions in atmospheric carbon due to reduced fossil fuel consumption suggested by our study are on the optimistic side of available estimates.
 In comparison, the SPAs that accompany the SSP marker scenarios assume specifically different lengths of transition phases until full global climate cooperation is reached (and transition towards a globally uniform carbon price thereafter), where the most ambitious SPA assumes complete transition by 2020 and is only used for SSPs with low challenges for mitigation (Riahi et al., 2015).
 A second key assumption in the SPAs concerns the extent of land-based mitigation.
-For examples, for SSPs with high affluence and high equality (SSP1 “Taking the green road” and SSP5 “Taking the highway”) it is assumed that all land use emissions are taxed with the same level of carbon prices as in the energy sector (Riahi et al., 2015).
+For examples, for SSPs with high affluence and high equality (SSP1 “Taking the green road” and SSP5 “Taking the highway”) it is assumed in the SPAs that all land use emissions are taxed with the same level of carbon prices as in the energy sector (Riahi et al., 2015).
 In our study, the mitigation scenario for SSP5 “Taking the highway” achieves a concentration pathway just below RCP6.
 To reach a more stringent RCP, such as RCP2.6, land-based mitigation options would need to be considered, such as afforestation projects or carbon capture and storage (see Sect.
 4.3 for further discussion).
-Excluding emissions from land-use in mitigation strategies has previously been observed to lead to large scale land-use change (Wise et al., 2009), as simulated here for SSP2 “Middle of the road” and SSP4 “A road divided”.
+Previous studies suggest that excluding emissions from land-use in mitigation strategies would lead to large scale land-use change (Wise et al., 2009), as simulated here for SSP2 “Middle of the road” and SSP4 “A road divided”.
 Further, only taxing fossil fuels leads to unintended outcomes, such as the higher total energy consumption in the mitigation scenario for SSP1 “Taking the green road” compared to the reference scenario for SSP1.

 4.2 Uncertainties in the IAM framework and input data